kovacsx/manhattan/README.md

 # manhattan
 Manhatten distance calculation (done as part of a work interview)

+Should support any platform that supports C++14 and has CMake.

-## Build using CMake (from within the cloned directory):
+## Configure using CMake (assuming it's cloned in 'manhattan'):

-cmake ./ -B ../build-manhattan
+cmake manhattan -B build-manhattan

+## Build using make:

-cd ../build-manhattan
+cd build-manhattan

 make

-## Run:
+## Run (from build-manhattan folder):

 ./manhattan